 In ancient times, Tripodon Street was known for its extraordinary beauty because of the theater and the temple along its length — and this has remained true through the years.

-Lord Byron, who was hosted at the Capuchin Monastery on Tripodon Street, states in a letter about the striking loveliness of the street:
+Lord Byron, who was hosted at the Capuchin Monastery on Tripodon Street, speaks in a letter about the striking loveliness of the street:

 “In front of me, I have Hymettus (mountain), behind me the Acropolis, to my right the Temple of Zeus, in front of me the Stadium, to my left the city.
 Well, sir, this is what we call picturesque.
 There is nothing like it in London, not even in the residence of the Lord Mayor.”

 All modern Greek artists, writers, actors, academics, and intellectuals have walked the stones of Tripodon Street in Plaka countless times.
-Kostis Palamas, Georgios Drosinis, Alexandros Papadiamantis, Melina Merkouri, and Dimitris Horn were only a few who have frequented this famous street.
+Kostis Palamas, Georgios Drosinis, Alexandros Papadiamantis, Melina Merkouri, and Dimitris Horn are only a few of those who have frequented this famous street.